phalcon/documentation/docs/tutorial-basic.md

         └── js
 ```

+!!! warning "NOTE"

-> **NOTE**: Since all the code that Phalcon exposes is encapsulated in the extension (that you have loaded on your web server), you will not see `vendor` directory containing Phalcon code.
+    Since all the code that Phalcon exposes is encapsulated in the extension (that you have loaded on your web server), you will not see `vendor` directory containing Phalcon code.
 Everything you need is in memory.
 If you have not installed the application yet, head over to the [installation](installation.md) page and complete the installation prior to continuing with this tutorial.
-{: .alert .alert-warning }

 If this is all brand new it is recommended that you install the [Phalcon Devtools](devtools.md) also.
 The DevTools leverage PHP's built-in web server, allowing you to run your application almost immediately.
 If you choose this option, you will need a `.htrouter.php` file at the root of your project with the following contents: